 Harrison Boulevard’s Diverse Array of Homes

-The cost of entry for one of Boise’s most famous streets is around $500,000.
+The cost of entry for one of Boise’s most famous streets is around $700,000.
 For that price, you can expect a two-bedroom bungalow in better condition than you would typically expect to see for a starter home – thanks to the area’s coveted address.
-With such a desirable pedigree, houses on Harrison Boulevard tend to be more expensive than in other Boise neighborhoods, with listed prices ranging from $600,000 to well over $1 million.
+With such a desirable pedigree, houses on Harrison Boulevard tend to be more expensive than in other Boise neighborhoods, with listed prices ranging from $800,000 to over $2 million.

 There are also Queen Annes, Neoclassical and Georgian Revivals, Tudor Revival cottages, and Spanish and Dutch Colonials – truly a home for every taste on Harrison Boulevard.

 - Location: The Harrison Boulevard Historic District centers on N Harrison Boulevard and extends from the south side of Resseguie St in the south to just past Dora St to the north.
 The boundaries below Brumback St extend from 16th St to 19th St but include a handful of houses on 15th and 20th streets.
 Above Brumback St, the district boundaries form a less defined pattern moving as far east as Washington Elementary School (15th St) and as far west as 18th St.